bryankim96/stux-DNN/README.md

 * model.py  - Contains the code to define the base PDF classifier model (with and without L0 regularization) and train it.
 * trojan.py - See MNIST
 * train_sparse_update.py - See MNIST
+* logs/example - Contains checkpoint files for the baseline model.
+* load_model.py, patch_weights.py - Used to test trojaning of the model.

 ## `tensorflowXOR\`